markdessain/bridge/academy/README.md

 The resources are split into a few categories

-- Emails: An archive of all emails sent out to the club members.
+- Emails: An archive of all emails sent out to the group members.
 - Templates: A collection of email templates that are sent out on a regular basis.
 - Scripts: Useful tools to speed up manual tasks.